Shapes as Product Differentiation: Neural Network Embedding in the Analysis of Markets for Fonts: Introduction

 This paper is also among the first social science studies that make use of embeddings as part of empirical analyses.
 As another form of unstructured data, text data have recently gained much attention in economic analyses; see \citet{gentzkow2019} for a thorough review of the machine learning applications. \citet{Kozlowski_2019} use word embeddings to understand cultural norms. \citet{gentzkow2019measuring} analyze political polarization using congressional speeches as text data. \citet{hobergetal2016} use text data from firms' 10-K product descriptions across industries to classify competing products and construct a product location space as we do in our paper.
-Unlike their paper, however, we use image embeddings and employ neural networks as a classification method.\footnote{In fact, our paper utilizes both image embeddings and word embeddings as part of our analysis.} Moreover, we focus on a particular industry as opposed to multiple industries and utilize detailed structured and unstructured data about product offerings.
+Unlike their paper, however, we use image embeddings and employ neural networks as a classification method.
+We also use word embeddings as a way of validating the image embeddings.
+Moreover, we focus on a particular industry as opposed to multiple industries and utilize detailed structured and unstructured data about product offerings.